 UNSW has announced the investment of $200M in new and emerging areas of research which build on and link its existing strengths.
 Known as UNSW Futures, these initiatives present a bold new framework to address humanity's major challenges through innovative inter-disciplinary and cross-faculty research.

-Professor Chris Goodnow, Executive Director of the Garvan Institute of Medical Research and co-director of the Cellular Futures Institute said “Many disease such as cancer and autoimmune disease arise from genetic changes in only one or a few cells in a large population.
-Until recently technological limitations have meant we have had to rely on bulk methods where we analyse millions of cells often masking the individual varitaion that exisits bewteen one cell and the next, limiting the diagnosis and precision treatment of diseases."
+Professor Chris Goodnow, Executive Director of the Garvan Institute of Medical Research and co-director of the UNSW Cellular Futures Institute said “Many diseases such as cancer and autoimmune disease arise from genetic changes in only one or a few cells in a large population.
+Until recently technological limitations have meant we have had to rely on bulk methods where we analyse millions of cells often masking the individual variation that exists between one cell and the next, limiting the diagnosis and precision treatment of diseases."

 "Rapid advances in single cell technology combined with computational informatics are allowing us for the first time to uncover the cellular origin and evolution of disease.
 The UNSW Cellular Genomics Futures Institute will invent technologies that will be used for precise diagnosis and treatment of human disease.
 Single cell genomics is the next great revolution in medicine."